 While a weekly check-in sounds like yet another meeting (YAM), many teams have reported that starting their weekly progress meetings with an OKR check-in makes them much more productive.
 Some have even replaced their other weekly status meetings, emails, and reports with a 15 minute OKR check-in.
 Remember, your OKR check-ins reflect your confidence in delivering your most important goals for the quarter.
 What else is there to talk about? 😉 Remember, if the check-ins don’t feel useful, it might be your OKRs.

 This stuff is hard.

-Setting goals is hard, making them measurable, measuring confidence, brainstorming ideas to solve complex problems and performing those actions in less than a week before doing it all over again is hard.
+Setting goals is hard, making them measurable, measuring confidence, brainstorming ideas to solve complex problems and performing those actions in less than a week before doing it all over again in under 15 minutes is incredibly hard.

 Giving up is easier.
 I’ve seen teams conclude that their OKRs aren’t useful, that OKRs in general are too heavy and irrelevant.
 They stop checking in, they miss their OKRs, they stop setting new ones and they move onto another acronym or framework that promises to make everything easy.